 Putting Out the Fire: A Brand New Approach to Treating RSD/CRPS

-By Guest Blogger Dr. Katinka van der Merwe
+By Guest Blogger Dr. Katinka van der Merwe of the Spero Clinic

 Disclaimer: As a chiropractor, I may not claim to treat specific conditions or diseases.
 My only objective is to find interference in the Central Nervous System and to remove it, enabling the body to function at its optimum potential once again.
 I am an independent doctor.
 Our clinic uses a unique combination of treatments.
 While these treatments may each individually be taught by various other groups/doctors, we are not affiliated with anyone else.